Faces not for radio

 PS: I’d like to endorse Nicola Kean’s campaign to go to Columbia Journalism School, as others are doing.
 Go and vote for her, and perhaps she’ll do better than another well-known graduate from these parts.

-9 thoughts on “Faces not for radio
+9 Replies to “Faces not for radio”

 1. Of course, she herself has the beauty bias on her side.
 But the question is: how long does she have left?
 And how many other talents have we lost — or never found — due to the dire ravages of crow’s feet, a poor hairdo, a few additional kilos, or a mismatched outfit?